MarcelGarus/tape/README.md

 ## Tape

 Welcome to the tape repository!
+This readme will focus on how tape is architectured and on how it works internally.
-Tape is a type-safe serialization framework for Dart objects.
-For more information about what tape is, see [this readme](tape/README.md).
+For more general information about what tape is, see [this other readme](tape/README.md).

-Tape divided into the following layers:
+Tape is divided into the following layers:

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓